nrs-org/novelslop/content/vol_01/chap_05.typ

   embarassment.
 Following homeroom was the entrance ceremony, which was hosted in the school auditorium.

-  After taking a quick visit to the restroom, Mona along with the rest of her class gathered at the auditorium, waiting for the upcoming entrance ceremony to start.
+  After taking a quick visit to the restroom, Mona would arrive at the site along with the rest of her class.
 Nothing much could be said for the whole event, however.

   First, the Student Council President, _something something_ Arisa of class 2-B, had a brief speech along the lines of "I will make this school a better place" and "Welcome fellow newcomers, I hope you will enjoy your stay at Misuzu".
-Nothing too extraordinary, except for the unusual focus on improving efficiency and productivity, so maybe she was planning something interesting?
+Nothing too extraordinary, except for the unusual focus on improving efficiency and productivity.
+From her speech, Mona could infer that this senpai was a very hardworking and serious person, pretty much expected for a place like Misuzu.

   Then comes the Principal.
 His speech is basically the last year (which is also similar to the year before) except for every occurences of last year is